HPRP01/RecipeApp/README.md

 After completing this project I feel much more confident in my JavaScript skills as well as my ability to rapidly prototype and design a moblie application.

 ## Potential Future Improvements
 In the future I would like to add a way for users to search for account to follow rather than selecting from a list.
 I would also like to find a better way to compress and resize images before uploading them which will decrease the amount of time required to load images in the home feed as well as decreae total storage used and bandwidth sent to the Firebase Firestore.
+Another improvement I would include is updating the like icon color in real time to reflect the like status of a post.